wp-plugins/wp-athletics/readme.txt

 German translation added

 = 1.0.6 =
 Dutch translation added.
 Manage athletes tool added.
 Fix for invalid event date.
 Some other bug fixes and UI tweaks.

+= 1.1.0 =
+A good amount of change in this release, hope it doesn't break anything :) Major addition is the events page and supporting functions.
+- Events page added (should be auto created if updating).
+Users can view past and upcoming events, plan races and see who else is running.
+Users can also submit events.
+- Admin can add upcoming events via the dashboard (Manage Events)
+- UI updates and bug fixes
+- Upcoming events widget added
+- Activity link support all major players - Garmin,Strava,RunKeeper etc.